EddyVerbruggen/nativescript-pluginshowcase/README.md

 # or: npm run ios.emulator
 # or even: npm run start-ios-bundle (for a faster startup experience because of Webpack with Uglify)
 ```

-### Notes
-* Don't judge Mapbox performance on the simulator.
-It only blows you away on a real device.
-* Samsung needs to get their sh together and release new Android versions more quickly on their phones.
-My shiny new S8 runs 7.0, but App Shortcuts needs 7.1 and AR needs 8.0.
-COME ON!